Asparagus marinated in citrus vinaigrette is the star of this salad with oranges, creamy goat cheese, and toasted pecans.

 Once the asparagus has been cooked and marinated, you’re ready to put this salad together!
 The addition of the tangy oranges and creamy goat cheese balances the flavors so well (and let’s be honest- goat cheese makes everything better), and topping it with toasted pecans brings it all together.
 Drizzle the dressing over the top and enjoy!

 If you’re here you must love salads and goat cheese, so you’ll want to be sure and check out Melon & Prosciutto Salad with Goat Cheese.
 It’s another winner!
+Our Clementine Salad with Strawberries and Tangy Vinaigrette is another one that uses the fresh citrus to make it amazing!

 Love citrus flavors?
 This Blood Orange Cocktail has a fun twist with rosemary simple syrup and you will love it!